 Credits are earned by successfully completing courses, projects, and the skills training.
 A course earns 5 ECTS credits (3 AU), a skills training earns 2.5 ECTS credits (2 AU) and a project earns 5 ECTS credits (3 AU).
 Netherlands' schools also have different grading systems that students should make themselves familiar with.

 Please be aware that all courses, projects and skills trainings at UCM have a compulsory attendance.
 An attendance record is kept for all meetings.
-More information about the rules and regulations can be found in their website along with a full listing of their course catalog.

 View the Course Equivalency Database to find out which courses on this program have already been equated to AU courses.
 Please note that you are NOT limited to just these courses.
 Students will need to request equivalency for courses which have not been previously reviewed.
 Read more about the course equivalency process and how AU counts study abroad credits on our Courses and Credits page.

 Maastricht is the oldest and one of the most beautiful towns in the Netherlands.
 The town has an impressive historic center that dates back to the Roman era.
 Maastricht gained international fame as the host of the European Summit of 1991, where the 'Treaty of Maastricht' was adopted as the formal foundation of the European Union.
 Maastricht University, established in 1974, is a rather recent addition to Maastricht.
 As the College community is small and intimate, it is easy for students to become familiar with fellow students.
-Student life is thriving.

 Located in the southernmost tip of the Netherlands, this city has a reputation of being a little foreign even in its own country.
 Many tourists visit Maastricht to go shopping or taste the Burgundian, flamboyant atmosphere.
 Commerce, industrial manufacturing and service are the most important sectors in Maastricht.
 Furthermore, the city has also developed strongly because of the presence of a University and a College of Higher Education.
 Although Maastricht is not a very big city (125,000 inhabitants), it is usually buzzing with people day and night, many of which are students.
 There are hundreds of shops, bars, cafés, restaurants, pubs, clubs, galleries and theatres.